Information for Freshmen

 Ask most seniors what they wish they could do over to get ready for college, and they would reply with two statements:

-- I wish I had made better grades in my 9th grade and 10th grade year.
+- I wish I had made better grades in my 9th-grade and 10th-grade years.

 - I wish I had been more active in community service and extracurricular activities.